 As a result, Master Patient Index required greater support from those around him to overcome his patient matching shortcomings.
 In his later years, many healthcare organizations had to provide around-the-clock care—strictly governing his data and performing periodic cleanups of his systems.
-And many more organizations were forced to come to terms with hiring teams of data stewards to manually resolve matches he couldn’t resolve on his own.
+And many more organizations were forced to come to terms with hiring teams of health information management (HIM) professionals to manually resolve duplicates he couldn’t resolve on his own.

 Alas, performance issues like his weren’t the kind that could simply be cured by a pill.

 Ultimately, Master Patient Index’s passing was due to the increasing pressures and burdens placed on him to accurately match patient identities in an ever more complex healthcare ecosystem.
 He was expected to support more IT systems, enable advanced analytics, and facilitate data exchange with other organizations.
 Yet he had never really reinvented himself to address these rapidly expanding requirements.
 And worse still, these demands came at a time when the business costs associated with his decreasing abilities were growing astronomically.